The prime minister of the Central African Republic has announced plans to speed up a transition of power, as the country deals with deadly unrest.

 The African Union [AU] recently boosted the planned number of troops in an African-led support mission in CAR, known as MISCA, from about 3,600 to 6,000 troops.

 The transfer of troop authority from the Economic Community of Central African States to MISCA is taking place on Thursday.

-In an interview with VOA , AU spokesman El Ghassim Wane said MISCA's leadership has already begun work in Bangui.
+AU spokesman El Ghassim Wane said MISCA's leadership already has begun work in Bangui.

 The White House said Thursday the U.S. is providing up to $101 million in assistance to CAR to help restore security.